 WHY THE LOVE

-Obvious reasons first—this stuff is potent.
+Obvious reasons first—cannabis concentrates are potent.
 EXTREMELY potent.
-The 99% purity we can achieve in some cases essentially means that there’s nothing not getting you high.
-And because the good compounds are separated from the bad and there’s no smoke involved in consumption, THC distillates are also the cleanest high on the market.
-That last bit may not matter to some, but it’s important for people looking to THC for medicinal purposes or who may not feel comfortable with certain stigmas of smoking.
-Also, because we can control the substance at a chemical level, we can determine how much taste any given distillate has or doesn’t have.
-That makes its use super versatile because it can be easily incorporated into any form that the user feels most comfortable consuming it in.
+The 99% purity we can achieve in some cases essentially means that the concentrate is as pure as it can possibly be.
+And because the good compounds are separated from the bad, and there’s no smoke involved in consumption, THC distillates are also the cleanest high on the market.
+That may not matter to some, but it’s important for people turning to THC for medicinal purposes or who may not feel comfortable with certain stigmas of smoking.
+Additionally, because we can control the substance at a chemical level, we can determine how much taste any given distillate has or doesn’t have.
+That makes its use very versatile because it can be easily incorporated into any form that the user feels most comfortable consuming it in.

 If you have any questions about which cannabis concentrate might be right for your unique needs, please reach out to the staff at Grant Pharms MMC.

 Or, visit us at our local dispensary in Colorado Springs.